A Day in The Life

 When we think about running a large estate, many of us would be forgiven for picturing Downton Abbey, butlers and more.
 But estates have changed significantly to adapt to the challenges of modern times, with many taking on new and diverse revenues in order to maintain themselves.

 “Where other estates have looked to diversify their revenues through the commercial or entertainment industries – we are focused mostly on agriculture.
 On our fields we crop winter wheat, oilseed rape and spring barley.
-We also grow sugar beet which goes into British Sugar and our winter wheat is split between supplier Warburtons for their bread and general feed wheat for multiple different outlets.
+We also grow sugar beet which goes into British Sugar and our winter wheat is split between supplying Warburtons for their bread and general feed wheat for multiple different outlets.

 “One of the best things about this job is that every day is different.
 The day-to-day running of an estate is very diverse and we can have a multitude of calls and meetings about so many things in a single day – whether that’s dealing with issues with our properties or meeting with environmental schemes to discuss wildlife or woodland.